AdesojiCodeMaster/Capstone-Kemsol-Music-Center/README.md

  ## 📝 License MIT

-This project is open licensed.
+This project is an open licensed.